AndrewDav1s/loran/README.md

 It supports both assets originating on Hilo and assets originating on Ethereum (any ERC20 token).

-It works by scanning the events of the contract deployed on Ethereum (Peggy) and relaying them as messages to the Hilo chain; and relaying transaction batches and validator sets from Hilo to Ethereum.
+It works by scanning the events of the contract deployed on Ethereum (Gravity) and relaying them as messages to the Hilo chain; and relaying transaction batches and validator sets from Hilo to Ethereum.